A Look At RESHOOT-R: Let The Shooting Begin / Amiga CD32 Review

 There are weapon upgrades in the game and while there ain’t too many of them you will pretty quickly max them out and yes you do get a bit too overpowered and if you are an experienced shoot ’em up player then you will most likely manage to stay alive all the way to the end of the level without any problems because that is how overpowered you actually do get.

-Another thing is that your weapons and speed upgrade get reset when you beat a boss and go to the next level, this means that it will take a while for you to get to the max level again and some levels are harder than others in terms of getting upgrades.
+Another thing is that your weapons and speed upgrades get reset when you beat a boss and go to the next level.
+This means that it will take a while for you to get to the max level again, and some levels are harder than others in terms of getting upgrades.

-The screenshots used in this article is from the final version but upscaled and through emulation only, this is sadly the only way I can do it due to my grabber hardware and software combo have proven rather useless lately…
+The screenshots used in this article are from the final version, but upscaled and through emulation only.
+This is sadly the only way I can do it due to my grabber hardware and software combo having proven rather useless lately…

-You will hit bullet hells like this at times, but most enemy waves and bullet patterns are easy to predict before it is too late, no matter how many bullets there are on screen you will always stand a chance to evade them and that is a very good thing too because not everyone likes Bullet Hell games with Elite difficulty in them.
+You’ll encounter intense bullet-hell sequences like this at times, but most enemy waves and bullet patterns are predictable before things get out of hand.
+No matter how many bullets are on screen, you always have a fair chance to dodge them—which is great, because not everyone enjoys bullet-hell games with “elite” difficulty levels.

-I have promised Spieleschreiber that I wouldn’t spoil too much of the later levels in the game for obvious reasons but I can at least say that the game just gets better and better the further you get, the first level may look a bit dull for some who played RESHOOT a lot in the past but let’s just say that the level here is different and there are new effects and lots of visual magic going on that no screenshot could ever justify.
+I promised Spieleschreiber I wouldn’t spoil too much of the later stages for obvious reasons, but I can at least say that the game keeps getting better the further you progress.
+The first level might feel a bit familiar to players who spent time with RESHOOT, but it’s actually different here, with new effects and visual flourishes that no screenshot could ever fully capture.

 The scoring system gives extra points for killing a whole wave of enemies and even better is that you can also chain together kills to get combos and huge scores and that is good for two things, the local high score table that is stored on your Amiga but also the Online high score table if you chose to go online and type in your random generated score code that is given on the game over screen.